abeshi-softwire/FizzBuzzTest/README.md

 or the output could be "fizzbang" (evaluated in the order 17, 3, 7).
 For the sake of avoiding undefined behaviour, this implementation chooses to evaluate them in numerical order, lowest first.

+Ideas about user-implemented rules:

+It should be relatively easy to allow the user to switch on/off the current rules, or even add some more of their own that follow the same pattern as 3, 5 and 7 (appending names).
+However, arbitrary rules may be a fair bit more complex, depending on what the user wants.
+We can implement simple rules, such as appending or reversing, but it seems almost impossible to create a rule like the current "13" rule which involves complicated logic and relies on previous tokens.